PedroAtemRibeiro/DataImportMercadoLivre/README.md

   <br>

-The project consists the idea of using machine learning with the Python programming language, as an automated test software in order to make a query on the Mercado Livre website, and obtain, through the CLASS_NAME and TAG_NAME of the website's html, the data of Name of product site, Price (formatting to floating value), and the link to the specific product.
+The project consists the idea of using machine learning with the Python programming language, as an automated test software in order to make a query on the Mercado Livre's website, and obtain, through the CLASS_NAME and TAG_NAME of the website's html, the data of Name of product site, Price (formatting to floating value), and the link to the specific product.
   <br>
   <br>